-With an eye towards championing the best nonanimal methods and reducing duplicative testing, PISC brings scientific and technical expertise and extensive knowledge of the international regulatory environment to the development of regulated testing protocols.
+The PETA International Science Consortium Ltd. (PISC) promotes non-animal research methods and coordinates the scientific and regulatory expertise of its members.
+With an eye toward championing the best non-animal methods and replacing tests on animals, PISC brings scientific expertise and extensive knowledge of the international regulatory environment to the development of testing protocols.

 To do so, PISC and its members are involved in the development, validation, global implementation and harmonisation of alternatives to testing on animals including:

 - Advising its members with regard to providing financial support toward the development and validation of non-animal test methods